rust-lang/leadership-council/policies/project-directorship/election-process.md

       * Nominations do not have to be members of the Council representative's respective team but must be project members.
     * Subteams can utilize any process they prefer, but we recommend following a similar approach to the process outlined in the "Election Meeting" section below
     * The facilitator should reach out directly to team leads to:
-        * Bring the process to their teams
+        * Bring the process to their teams.
-        * Collect nominations from their members
+        * Collect nominations from their members.
-        * NOTE: The leads are not tasked with nominating candidates directly (though they can do so, just like any other Project member)
+        * NOTE: The leads are not tasked with nominating candidates directly (though they can do so, just like any other Project member).
-    * The facilitator may specify a minimum or maximum time period
+    * The facilitator may specify a minimum or maximum time period.
-	* It is recommended to start the process at least 2 months before the board meeting attended by the new PDs
+	* It is recommended to start the process at least 2 months before the board meeting attended by the new PDs.
 * Share nominations
     * *Nominations from all teams will be pooled together.
 In other words, teams do not have to nominate a set of directors as a whole.
 They may nominate any number of potential directors.*
     * Each team representative must share their team's nominations and the reasoning for their nominations first with the candidates being nominated, and then, for those candidates who consent to be nominated, with the council's selected facilitator.
-    * Each consenting candidate must write a statement on their candidacy
+    * Each consenting candidate must write a statement on their candidacy.
-      * The facilitator must clarify that these statements will be made public
+      * The facilitator must clarify that these statements will be made public.
-      * For reference, here are the [2025](https://hackmd.io/@rust-leadership-council/S1WrrVY_ex) and [2024](https://hackmd.io/@rust-leadership-council/B1aNREWZye) candidate statements
+      * For reference, here are the [2025](https://hackmd.io/@rust-leadership-council/S1WrrVY_ex) and [2024](https://hackmd.io/@rust-leadership-council/B1aNREWZye) candidate statements.
     * The facilitator must publicly share the pool of all nominations, statements, and reasonings at least ten days before the final election meeting.
         * This allows other teams to share feedback or objections about candidates their team didn't initially consider with their representative.
-        * The facilitator will explicitly reach out to team leads, existing PDs, and the Council for feedback
+        * The facilitator will explicitly reach out to team leads, existing PDs, and the Council for feedback.
     * This 10-day period is equivalent to the Change Round in the "Election Meeting" step; representatives may change their nominations in advance of the meeting, this does not require restarting the 10-day period.
     * The facilitator will share the names of all nominees with the Foundation, who will set up an online election poll.
-        * In the past rounds, the poll was set up by @BecRumbul
+        * In the past rounds, the poll was set up by @BecRumbul.
         * The poll **doesn't allow changing one's vote** after it's cast.
-The Council should verify access, but they must *only cast the vote at the appropriate time* during the Election Meeting
+The Council should verify access, but they must *only cast the vote at the appropriate time* during the Election Meeting.

 ### Election Meeting Preparation